 Understanding the new

-a number of recent new business wins have reminded me how much i love working on new clients. don’t get me wrong, i’m not the sort of guys who’s attracted by the ‘newest and shiniest thing’ but i love the learning and discovery that comes from building your understanding of a business and an industry.
+a number of recent new business wins have reminded me how much i love working on new clients. don’t get me wrong, i’m not one of the sorts of guys who are attracted by the ‘newest and shiniest thing’ but i love the learning and discovery that comes from building your understanding of a business and an industry.

 new clients, especially those in industries you’ve not worked in before, deliver a level of stimulation and curiosity that you don’t get with clients you know inside and out.